tavvfiq/KeyLogicExpansion/README.md

 - Add a modifier to every separate vanilla key.
 If you set a modifier for a key, you can only activate it by pressing the modifier first.
 You can set it to a very high number to disable the vanilla key, such as 10000.

+- Add a support for Elden Skills.You can cast your current WarAsh Spell in your Favourite Menu at the first position. **Attention: **If you set modifier to sprint key, you should choose hold sprint to use WarAsh in WarAsh setting menu.

 - Load custom input from other mod authors.